viviRbi/vyNote/readme.md

 - Only 1 unimplemented method show up.
 And if we write that method, both interface satisfy

 ## If 2 interfaces have the same variable names and you implement both, what happens?
+- If you try to use that variable, it'll throw a exception- doesn't know which one to use.
+If not use, it's fine

 ## Why does HashTable not take null key?
 - Because HashTable serilize the key, if it takes null, it'll throw a null pointer exception

 9. What new syntax for creating variables was introduced with Java 10?
+- var keyword to declare variables ```var bos = new ByteArrayOutputStream();```
+- var keyword of Java 10 is similar to the auto keyword.
+But its immutable equivalent haven't been support

-10. Is there an interactive REPL tool for Java like there is for languages like Python?
+## Is there an interactive REPL tool for Java like there is for languages like Python?
+JSHELL

 ## What are collection factory methods?
 - They are a new features in Java 9, they allow for easy initialization of immutable collections.